particle1331/M1-tensorflow-benchmark/README.md

 * `vgg`

-This saves a CSV file in `results/<benchmark>/<compute>.csv` containing the results of the benchmark and automatically updates the plot `plots/<benchmark>.png` which includes all previous results with the pattern `results/<benchmark>/*.csv`.
+This saves a CSV file in `results/<benchmark>/<compute>.csv` containing the results of the benchmark and automatically updates the plot `plots/<benchmark>.png`.
+Note that the plot includes all existing results with the pattern `results/<benchmark>/*.csv`.

 <br>